-According to the Richland Parish School Board's Policy and Procedure manual, a student can not be suspended for school on the first offence for a tardy, skipping class or skipping school.
-Any other infraction of school conduct can result in a recommendation for expulsion on first offence.
+According to the Richland Parish School Board's Policy and Procedure manual, a student can not be suspended for school on the first offense for a tardy, skipping class or skipping school.
+Any other infraction of school conduct can result in a recommendation for expulsion on first offense.

-Suspensions are for serious offences.
-Habitual offences of minor things will result in suspension also.
+Suspensions are for serious offenses.
+Habitual offenses of minor things will result in suspension also.
 The normal due process for students will be:

 - 1. First suspension can be for 3 days, except for fighting which can be for 5 days - 2.
 Second suspension can be for up to 5 days, except for a second fight which can be 9 days - 3.
 Third suspension can be for up to 7 days, except for a third fight which will be 9 days and a recommendation for expulsion. - 4.
-Fourth suspension WILL BE for 9 days and a recommendation for expulsion in accordance with state law. - 5.
-The actual number of days on the first three suspensions will be left to the discretion of the administration and the severity of the offence committed.
+The actual number of days on the first three suspensions will be left to the discretion of the administration and the severity of the offense committed.